Center-for-Digital-Narrative/elmcip/doc/install.md

     bin/site-init <norstore username>

-You should now have a fully functional site, with all content, except attached documents/files and images. [reset.md](Reset and upgrade local installation) explain how to get images and media to your local site.
+You should now have a fully functional site, with all content, except attached documents/files and images.
+[Reset and upgrade local installation](reset.md) explain how to get images and media to your local site.
 You do not really need to to use/test it.